Inserisci sottotitolo qui

 "Maria's Silence" was given the Best Avant-Garde Film Award in the "Concrete Dream Film Festival" of Los Angeles ("Philippe Mora Award", 2018), the Best Feature Narrative Award in the "AMIIworkFest" of Vilnius (2018), the Best Experimental Film Award at the 4th edition of the "European Cinematography Awards" (Amsterdam, 2019) and others.
 "Maria's Silence" was also screened at the "Armenian Centre for Contemporary Experimental Arts" of Yerevan, in the 69th edition of the "Montecatini International Short Film Festival" (Italy), at the "Cinemistica Festival" of Granada (Spain), at the Istanbul International Experimental Film Festival, and quite recently at the Italian Institute of Culture of Athens, Greece.

-His latest film-making work, "The Last Step of an Acrobat" (2018), is also starting to get recognition internationally and was recently selected for the 14th edition of the prestigious "L'EUROPE AUTOUR DE L'EUROPE" Film Festival in Paris ( 15-31 March 2019).
+His latest film-making work, "The Last Step of an Acrobat" (2018), is also starting to get recognition internationally and was also selected for the 14th edition of the prestigious "L'EUROPE AUTOUR DE L'EUROPE" Film Festival in Paris ( 15-31 March 2019) and for the 5th edition of Cinemistica in Granada.
+The film also won several awards internationally, as the Best Film Award in AMIIWorkFest, Vilnius, Lithuania, a film festival organized by Inkubatorius, one of the biggest audiovisual educational centres in the Baltic States.

 STILLS FROM "THE LAST STEP OF AN ACROBAT"